 Getting fast medical treatment lowers the risk of disability or even death.
 That’s why it’s important to recognize the signs and symptoms of a stroke and to get help right away.

-Many of BayCare Health System’s facilities are recognized as certified stroke centers and have achieved quality awards by the American Heart Association.
+Many of BayCare Health System’s facilities are recognized as certified stroke centers and have achieved quality awards.
 Our facilities are committed to providing the latest treatments as well as early intervention to ensure the best outcome possible.